bigmlcom/bigmler/docs/index.rst

                                   generate the related datasets from a cluster.
                                   If no CENTROID_NAMES argument is provided
-                                  all datasets are generated
+                                  all datasets are generated --cluster-file PATH               Path to a JSON file containing the cluster info

 Anomaly Specific Subcommand Options
 ----------------------------------